 Physical Presence Test

-Under the physical presence test, a 12-month period can be any period of 12 consecutive months that includes 330 full days.
+Under the physical presence test, a 12-month period can be any period of 12 consecutive months that includes 330 full days of presence in a foreign country.
 If you qualify under the physical presence test for part of a year, it is important to carefully choose the 12-month period that will allow the maximum exclusion for that year.